 This paddle has consistently been out of stock when we’ve tried to find it so it is not currently including it on our list of edgeless pickleball paddle options but we will leave the paddle review below for reference for anyone considering this paddle.
 As a Canadian padd,le it may be easier to find north of the border.

 Manta World Sport is a Canadian company that has been producing racquet sports equipment since 1972.
 Known for Squash rackets originally, it started producing pickleball paddles in 2011.
 The Tornado F5 by Manta is an edgeless paddle manufactured in North America.

 The Tornado F5 is part of Manta’s 3rd generation of paddles (3G) and is completely edgeless.
 The paddle has a polyethylene honeycomb core and carbon/graphite face.
 It weighs in at 7.8 ounces.

 The Tornado F5 is a good hybrid paddle offering both good control and power.
 The design is a black paddle face with colored cyclone graphic in the center.
-Paddle is available in the following colors: Black with green logo or black with red logo.
-The Manta brand name is printed vertically on right and left size are also several other words bordering the entire paddle.
+The paddle is available in the following colors: Black with a green logo or black with red logo.
+The Manta brand name is printed vertically on right and left side are also several other words bordering the entire paddle.

 - Quiet paddle.